IMO Guidelines on Maritime Cyber Risk Management

-- Respond: Develop and implement activities and plans to provide resilience and to restore systems essential for shipping operations or services impaired due to a cyber event.
+Respond: Develop and implement activities and plans to provide resilience and restore systems essential for shipping operations or services impaired due to a cyber event.

 As we walk through the three steps to ensure IMO Cybersecurity Compliance, keep in mind that they cover people, process and technology across the functional elements of the NIST Cybersecurity Framework:

 Ensure IMO Cybersecurity Compliance with These Three Recommended Steps

 These three recommended steps represent an overall approach that will help you address maritime cybersecurity and comply with the IMO Resolution and ISM Code.
 Before you can begin your approach to complying with IMO’s compliance requirements, you need to evaluate the cyber risks in your vessel OT environment.
 And to have a clear understanding of your entire maritime environment, you need comprehensive visibility so that you can make real-time, continuous assessments of your environment.